Ramadan-Botsher/3rb-code/README.md

 3. Run `npm run dev` to start the development server.

 ## Features
+- More than 100 front end projects
+- Different technoligies and libraries
+- Guide for each project
 - Dark mode toggle
 - App grid with filtering